Mig-uel/postgres/section-35/README.md

 By using parameterized queries, we can prevent SQL injection attacks and ensure the security of our application.

+## Handling SQL Injection with Prepared Statements

+Two ways of handling SQL injection are:

+- Adding code to 'sanitize' the input to our application.
+- Rely on the database to sanitize the input for us.

+Prepared statements are another way to prevent SQL injection attacks.
+A prepared statement is a feature provided by database systems that allows queries to be precompiled and stored in a cache, ready to be executed with different parameters.

 ## Cross-Site Scripting (XSS) Attacks

 Cross-Site Scripting (XSS) is another common security vulnerability that occurs when an attacker is able to inject malicious scripts into a web application.
 This can happen when user input is not properly sanitized or validated before being displayed on a web page.